CV

 Teaching

 - TA, Developmental Biology Project Lab.
-2021-2022.
+2021–2022.
 Johns Hopkins University, CMDB program.
-Co-instructed 20 to 24 undergraduates on conducting a CRISPR genetic green in C. elegans.
+Co-instructed 20 to 24 undergraduates on conducting a CRISPR genetic screen in C. elegans.

 Mentoring Experience